tmtsoftware/csw/docs/src/main/commons/command.md

 This method provided by `CommandService` can be used to subscribe to the @ref:[CurrentState](../messages/states.md) of a component by providing a callback that is called with the arrival of every `CurrentState` item.

+@@@ note
+Callbacks are not thread-safe on the JVM.
+If you are doing side effects/mutations inside the callback, you should ensure that it is done in a thread-safe way inside an actor.
+Here is an @github[example](/examples/src/main/scala/example/event/ConcurrencyInCallbacksExample.scala) of how it can be done.
+@@@

 `SubscribeCurrentState` returns a handle of `CurrentStateSubscription` which should be used to unsubscribe the subscription.

 The following example code shows an Assembly that subscribes to all `CurrentState` of an HCD.